Nachocheeze18/holbertonschool-system_engineering-devops/README.md

-Script that will run the commands that are put into it.
+Scripts that run the command i put into them.